Mount Nelson - Dynnyrne

 Mount Nelson - Dynnyrne's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data demonstrates outstanding results across Mount Nelson - Dynnyrne, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-There is a very low prevalence of common health conditions across all age groups, and the rate of private health cover is exceptionally high at approximately 60% of the total population (3,137 people), compared to 51.7% across Greater Hobart.
+Mount Nelson - Dynnyrne shows excellent health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence, with very low prevalence across all age groups.
+The area has a high rate of private health cover at approximately 60% (3,150 people), compared to 51.7% in Greater Hobart.

-The most common medical conditions in the area are mental health issues and asthma, impacting 9.0% and 6.8% of residents, respectively, while 72.2% declared themselves as completely clear of medical ailments compared to 65.5% across Greater Hobart.
-The under-65 population demonstrates better than average health outcomes.
-The area has 17.1% of residents aged 65 and over (895 people), which is lower than the 19.9% in Greater Hobart.
-Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.
+Mental health issues and asthma were the most common conditions, affecting 9.0% and 6.8% respectively, while 72.2% reported no medical ailments, higher than Greater Hobart's 65.5%.
+The under-65 population has better-than-average health outcomes.
+The area has a lower proportion of seniors aged 65 and over at 17.2% (902 people), compared to 20.0% in Greater Hobart.
+Health outcomes among seniors are strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health